Fredrika Bremer: Early life

-Fredrika Bremer was born into a Swedish-speaking Finnish family on 17 August 1801 at Tuorla Manor in Piikkiö Parish outside of Åbo, Sweden (now Turku, Finland).
+Fredrika Bremer was born into a Swedish-speaking Finnish family on 17 August 1801 at Tuorla Manor in Piikkiö Parish outside of Turku in present-day Finland, which at the time was part of the Kingdom of Sweden.
 She was the second daughter of five and the second child of seven of Carl Fredrik Bremer (1770–1830) and Birgitta Charlotta Hollström (1777–1855).
-Her grandparents Jacob and Ulrika Fredrika Bremer had built up one of the largest business empires in Swedish Finland but, upon his mother's death in 1798, Carl liquidated their holdings.
-(A few years later, the Finnish theater of the Napoleonic Wars would see Finland annexed to Russia.)
+Her grandparents Jacob and Ulrika Fredrika Bremer had built up one of the largest business empires in Finland but, upon his mother's death in 1798, Carl liquidated their holdings.
+A few years later, the Finnish theater of the Napoleonic Wars would see Finland annexed to Russia and made into the Grand Duchy of Finland.
 When Fredrika was three years old, the family moved to Stockholm.
 The next year, they purchased Årsta Castle, about 20 mi distant from the capital.
 Fredrika passed the next two decades of her life summering there and at another nearby estate owned by her father, spending winter in the family's Stockholm apartment.

 Fredrika and her sisters were raised to marry and became socialites and hostesses within the upper class like their own French-trained mother.
 They were given the education then conventional for girls of their class in Sweden, with private tutors followed by a family trip through Germany, Switzerland, France, and the Netherlands in 1821 and 1822 before their social debuts.
 She was a talented miniaturist and studied French, English, and German.
 She later recounted that she kept a diary for a few years as a girl—"a kind of moral account-current, in which each day was entered, with a short observation of good, or bad, or middling"—but, as the yearly totals always showed the middling days' totals to be greatest, she tired of it and thereafter only kept them while traveling as notes for others.
 Bremer found the limited and passive family life of Swedish women of her time suffocating and frustrating and her own education was unusually strict, with rigid timetables governing her days.
 She described her family as "under the oppression of a male iron hand": While in Stockholm, the girls were forbidden from playing outside and took their exercise by jumping up and down while holding onto the backs of chairs.
 She wrote French poetry as early as the age of eight, but considered her time in Paris disappointing because of her father's bad temper.
 She was considered awkward and rebellious throughout her childhood; and one of her sisters later wrote of how she enjoyed cutting off parts of her dresses and curtains and throwing things into the fire to watch them burn.